Nirajsah17/snake/README.md

 ![ALT snake game](./snake-game.png)

-> Note: Make sure the canvas should be in focus,else click some where on canvas for keyboard shortcut in PC
+> Note: Make sure the canvas should be in focus,else click some where on canvas for keyboard shortcut binding in PC

 ## Development server